I enjoy writing about several subjects ranging from travel to technology.

 Because Japanese Knotweed is a controlled plant in the UK, there are some things you should never do:

 - Spraying chemicals near streams, rivers and canals can lead to the pollution of waterways and substantial fines from the Environment Agency.

-- Repeatedly cutting the plant with a lawnmower will not kill it, the roots can travel laterally up to seven metres and chopping off the above ground growth will not stop it from spreading.
+- Repeatedly cutting the plant with a lawnmower will not kill it, the roots can travel laterally up to seven metres.
+Chopping off the above-ground growth will not stop it from spreading.